MontrealAI/agijobs-sovereign-labor-v0p1/hardhat/README.md

 | Foundry scripts | `foundry/script/*.s.sol` |
 | Governance checks | `scripts/check-governance-matrix.mjs` |

 Preserve these constants inside an encrypted operational vault.
-They are the co-ordinates for the machine that reprograms labour markets.
+They are the co-ordinates for the machine that reprograms labour markets at global scale.

 ---